Warm-blooded: Terminology

-The variety of thermoregulation types
+Varieties of thermoregulation

-A large proportion of the creatures traditionally called "warm-blooded", like birds and mammals, fit all three of these categories (i.e., they are endothermic, homeothermic, and tachymetabolic).
-However, over the past 30 years, studies in the field of animal thermophysiology have revealed many species belonging to these two groups that do not fit all these criteria.
-For example, many bats and small birds are poikilothermic and bradymetabolic when they sleep for the night (or, in nocturnal species, for the day).
-For these creatures, the term heterothermy was coined.
+A significant proportion of creatures commonly referred to as "warm-blooded," like birds and mammals, exhibit all three of these categories (i.e., they are endothermic, homeothermic, and tachymetabolic).
+However, over the past three decades, investigations in the field of animal thermophysiology have unveiled numerous species within these two groups that do not meet all these criteria.
+For instance, many bats and small birds become poikilothermic and bradymetabolic during sleep (or, in nocturnal species, during the day).
+For such creatures, the term heterothermy was introduced.

-Further studies on animals that were traditionally assumed to be cold-blooded have shown that most creatures incorporate different variations of the three terms defined above, along with their counterparts (ectothermy, poikilothermy, and bradymetabolism), thus creating a broad spectrum of body temperature types.
+Further examinations of animals traditionally classified as cold-blooded have revealed that most creatures manifest varying combinations of the three aforementioned terms, along with their counterparts (ectothermy, poikilothermy, and bradymetabolism), thus creating a broad spectrum of body temperature types.
 Some fish have warm-blooded characteristics, such as the opah.
 Swordfish and some sharks have circulatory mechanisms that keep their brains and eyes above ambient temperatures and thus increase their ability to detect and react to prey.
 Tunas and some sharks have similar mechanisms in their muscles, improving their stamina when swimming at high speed.

 Heat generation

 Body heat is generated by metabolism.
-This refers to the chemical reactions cells use to break down glucose into water and carbon dioxide and, in so doing, generate adenosine triphosphate (ATP), a high-energy compound used to power other cellular processes.
-Muscle contraction is a type of metabolic process that generates heat energy, and heat is also generated through friction when blood flows through the circulatory system.
+This relates to the chemical reaction in cells that break down glucose into water and carbon dioxide, thereby producing adenosine triphosphate (ATP), a high-energy compound used to power other cellular processes.
+Muscle contraction is one such metabolic process generating heat energy, and additional heat results from friction as blood circulates through the vascular system in premise to their specialized fat cells which produce heat through uncoupled respiration, contributing to thermoregulation.

 All organisms metabolize food and other inputs, but some make better use of the output than others.
 Like all energy conversions, metabolism is rather inefficient, and around 60% of the available energy is converted to heat rather than to ATP.
-In most organisms, this heat is simply lost to the environment.
-However, endothermic homeotherms (the animals generally characterized as "warm-blooded") both produce more heat and have better ways to retain and regulate it than other animals.
-They have a higher basal metabolic rate, and also a greater capacity to increase their metabolic rate when engaged in strenuous activity.
+In most organisms, this heat dissipates into the surroundings.
+However, endothermic homeotherms (generally referred to as "warm-blooded" animals) not only produce more heat but also possess superior means of retaining and regulating it compared to other animals.
+They exhibit a higher basal metabolic rate and can further increase their metabolic rate during strenuous activity.
 They usually have well-developed insulation in order to retain body heat: fur and blubber in the case of mammals and feathers in birds.
 When this insulation is insufficient to maintain body temperature, they may resort to shivering—rapid muscle contractions that quickly use up ATP, thus stimulating cellular metabolism to replace it and consequently produce more heat.
-Additionally, almost all eutherian mammals have brown adipose tissue whose mitochondria are capable of non-shivering thermogenesis.
+Additionally, almost all eutherian mammals (with the only known exception being swine) have brown adipose tissue whose mitochondria are capable of non-shivering thermogenesis.
 This process involves the direct dissipation of the mitochondrial gradient as heat via an uncoupling protein, thereby "uncoupling" the gradient from its usual function of driving ATP production via ATP synthase.

-In general, in hot environments, they use evaporative cooling to shed excess heat, either by sweating (some mammals) or by panting (many mammals and all birds)—in general, mechanisms not present in poikilotherms.
+In warm environments, these animals employ evaporative cooling to shed excess heat, either through sweating (some mammals) or by panting (many mammals and all birds)—mechanisms generally absent in poikilotherms.